chreke/FLisp/DESIGN.md

   the top level we can treat that as a special case.
 - Makes the code easier to reason about; if mutations can only happen at the top level you can be sure that the rest of the code is pure.
-- Makes it easier to identify pure commands, which is useful for
+- Makes it easier to identify pure commands
-    * The developer; looking at the first symbol should tell
 - Transactions "for free"; since a single command can't update state in multiple places either the entire update will succeed or none of it will